List of Marvel Comics characters: D: The Deacon

-The Deacon is a Ghost Rider villain created by Jason Aaron.
+The Deacon is an enemy of Ghost Rider who was created by Jason Aaron.
 He is a zealot who believes he is doing the work of God.
 He has been blessed with powers and weapons from Heaven.
 His sole weakness is that he will not destroy any holy object such as the Bible.
 He believes he was chosen by Zadkiel, but eventually he is captured and put in prison.

 When Johnny Blaze learns the truth of his origin, he goes to the prison the Deacon is in to talk to a priest being held there for murder.
 One of the prison guards lets Deacon out of his cell and gives him two large knives and the stone serum, which gives him super strength.
 He fights Blaze and is winning until they enter the chapel, where Blaze beats him with a Bible.

 Escaping from prison he slaughters the order of nuns that raised Caretaker, known as Sara, and continues to act as an agent of Zadkiel.
 When the Ghost Riders go to heaven through the gate guarded by the Gun Nuns, the Deacon shows up and slaughters the nuns.
 Before he can kill the last one, Sara arrives.
 The two fight and Sara slashes his back, severing his spine and crippling him.
 He is later seen in a hospital bed with the Orb.
 At some point, Deacon dies and his soul is sent to Hell, becoming a demon.
-When Blaze becomes the King of Hell, Deacon is one of the demons who attempts to usurp the Devil's Throne from him.

 Deadbolt

-Deadbolt is a character appearing in American comic books published by Marvel Comics.

-Deadbolt is a mutant and a member of the second incarnation of the Dark Riders which were banded together by Genesis.
+Deadbolt is a mutant and a member of the Dark Riders assembled by Genesis.
 Deadbolt appeared to be a living skeleton who could extract his bones and use them as weapons.
-Deadbolt was decapitated by Wolverine after he rejected the adamantium and regressed to a feral state.
-His disembodied head was then used to lure Gauntlet into Wolverine's grasp.
-Deadbolt, along with several of his fellow Dark Riders, was resurrected by means of the Transmode Virus to serve as part of Selene's army of deceased mutants.
-Under the control of Selene and Eli Bard, he took part in the assault on the mutant nation of Utopia.
+Deadbolt is decapitated by Wolverine after he rejects the adamantium and regresses to a feral state.
+Deadbolt's disembodied head is used to lure Gauntlet into Wolverine's grasp.

 His skeletal structure is charged with bioenergy and his individual bones can be removed in pieces and used as razor sharp, high-density throwing weapons.
 He also had telepathy and could attack with psychic bolts.